browserengineering/book/book/forms.md

 =================

-When your browser sends information to a web server, that is usually information that you've typed into some kind of input area, or a check-box of some sort that you've checked.
-So the first step in communicating with other servers is going to be to draw input areas on the screen and then allow the user to fill them out.
+When your browser sends information to a web server, that is usually information that you've entered into some collection of input areas, such as textboxes, dropdowns or checkboxes.
+So the first step in implementing forms is going to be to draw input areas on the screen and then allow the user to fill them out.

-On the web, there are two kinds of input areas: `<input>` elements, which are for short, one-line inputs, and `<textarea>` elements, which are for long, multi-line text.
-I'll implement `<input>` only, because `<textarea>` has a lot of strange properties.[^sig-ws] Applications usually want input areas look the same as in other applications, so they use operating-system libraries to draw an input area directly.[^ttk] But browsers need a lot of control over application styling, so our browser will be drawing input areas itself.
+On the web, there are two kinds of text input elements: `<input>`, which is for short, one-line inputs, and `<textarea>`, which is for long, multi-line text.
+I'll implement `<input>` only, because `<textarea>` has a lot of strange properties.[^sig-ws] Applications usually want their input areas to look the same as in other applications on the same OS, so they use OS libraries to draw an input area directly.[^ttk] But browsers need a lot of control over application styling, so our browser will be drawing input areas itself.

 [^sig-ws]: Whitespace inside a text area is significant, but text
     still wraps, an unsual combination.
-But ultimately the implementation is similar to `<input>` elements.
+But other than quirks like that, the implementation is similar to `<input>` elements.

 [^ttk]: For Python's Tk library, that's possible with the `ttk` library.

 `<input>` elements are inline content, like text, laid out in lines.